niftools/blender_niftools_addon/docs/user/features/shader/index.rst

 * **Landscape**
    Unknown.

-* **Localmap Hide Secret**
+* **Local map Hide Secret**
-   Object and anything it is positioned above will not render on local map view.
+   Object and anything it is positioned above will not render on the local map view.

 * **Model Space Normals**
    Use Model space normals and an external Specular Map.